 Any research idea will be considered, including applying existing research and developing new knowledge.
 For example partnerships might seek to: assess the value of a community business; support business development; understand community needs; develop evidence based interventions; apply research in practice etc. Seed corn grants of up to £1000 are available to support partnership development.

-- Manchester – Tuesday 17th April at St Thomas Centre.
+- Manchester – Tuesday 17th April.
 Application deadline - 20th March

 Please note that applying for a match event does not guarantee your place.
 We will be back in touch 3 weeks before the event to confirm whether applicants have been successful.